 Data collection in phenomenography typically involves conducting semi-structured interviews or administering open-ended surveys.
 Interviews are the most common method, as they allow researchers to explore participants' experiences and understandings in depth.
 During the interview, participants are encouraged to describe their experiences and perspectives in their own words, without being led or influenced by the interviewer.
 The questions are usually open-ended, allowing participants to express their thoughts freely and providing the researcher with rich, detailed data.

-The interview process should be flexible, with the interviewer adapting their questions based on the participant's responses to ensure a comprehensive exploration of their perspective.
+The interview process should be flexible, with the interviewer adapting their questions based on the participant's responses to ensure a full exploration of their perspective.
 The aim is to elicit descriptions that reveal how participants conceptualize the phenomenon, focusing on the key aspects they consider important.
 Importantly, researchers can use follow-up questions or prompts to clarify or deepen the participant's responses.

 While interviews are preferred, surveys can also be used, especially when interviewing is not feasible.
 Surveys should include open-ended questions that allow respondents to articulate their understanding of the phenomenon in detail.
 The key is to gather qualitative data that reflects the participants' perspectives without imposing the researcher's assumptions.